Mold Damage Claims

 If the mold damage was caused by water damage or a secondary source, the insurance company should be able to cover the costs of remediation.
 Although, they may still be skeptical as to what caused the mold in the first place.

 Mold can commonly grow in places like your bathtub, sink, shower, even in your toilet and the floor.
-Mold thrive and live from warm and wet environments thus; this area is mold prone.
+Mold thrives and lives in warm and wet environments thus; this area is mold-prone.
 The shower and bathtub are damp most of the time, so this gives mold room to grow.
-Sometimes they can be found around shampoo bottles, washcloths, shower curtain/heads, and faucets.
+Sometimes they can be found around shampoo bottles, washcloths, shower curtains/heads, and faucets.
 The sink and toilet may have mold in them if these areas are not clean and dried often.
 Most importantly, pay attention to water leaks that may or may not be coming from the walls or floors because mold can grow in these environments quickly.

 They always say that the kitchen should be the cleanest place in the house because it is where you make meals.
 Unfortunately, mold can exist in the kitchen too!
 Areas like the kitchen sink, pantry, microwave, refrigerator, wooden cutting boards, around the stove, and even your window are prominent for mold growth.